mcnamaramj20/SLEMP/README.md

   You can also view a blue book PDF by clicking on the link in the center of the system.

-  Finally you can check your own demerits by clicking on the finall link and navigating to your web demerit tape through PostView.
+  Finally, you can check your own demerits by clicking on the lasy link and navigating to your web demerit tape through VMI'S PostView.

-The DialogFlow webpage can be accesed through this link, navigate to console and log in (credentials for this will be provided on a need basis): https://dialogflow.com
+The DialogFlow webpage can be accesed through the following link, navigate to console and log in (credentials for this will be provided on a need basis): https://dialogflow.com

 The google sheets that are listed below represent both the Major and Minor offenses